 As part of a well-rounded liberal arts curriculum, bachelor's programs in humanities borrow from multiple academic disciplines.
 In these programs, students design their own course of study as they work towards a senior thesis.
 Online options are often available.
 Prerequisites include a high school diploma or equivalent, and strong GPA and ACT/SAT test scores.

 Bachelor's Degree in Humanities

 During the first two years of studies, most students complete general education requirements and then continue on to core courses within specific concentrations.
-The curricula within humanity studies programs vary greatly, but students gain skills in speaking and writing through the courses.
-Some programs may include a humanities internship, which can help students gain real-world experience as well as course credit.
+The curricula within humanities programs vary greatly, but provide students with important skills in speaking and writing.
+Some programs may include a humanities internship which can help students gain real-world experience as well as course credit.
 Courses offered may include:

 - Interdisciplinary arts

 After graduation, students can enter the workforce and hold administrative-level positions within organizations.
 Some popular fields of employment include education, advertising, marketing and sales, corporate communications, government, law and social service.
 Within those industries, graduates can find numerous options including:

 - Account executive